Brands We Carry

 Far from standardized fashion diktats and conformist trends, each collection asserts its artistic temperament, drawing its inspiration from the sources of Modern Art, architecture and contemporary design FACE A FACE frames are developed within the design studio directed by Pascal Jaulent resembling small subtle pieces of architecture, playing with volumes, shapes, material and textures.

 This authentic, bold brand was born in Campinas in 2016.
 Inspired by the organic flow of Brazil’s landscapes, these frames are truly unique and fearlessly artistic.
 Hand-crafted in Italian acetate, each design goes through an intricate production process to ensure you receive the highest quality frames possible.
 Stand out in style with Lampina.

 Goemon Masunaga began crafting optical wear in 1905, and his legacy continues.
 Masunaga handles every step of the creation in their eyewear collection, from the raw materials down to the final touches at the end of the production line.
 Each piece exudes quality craftsmanship and superior materials.
 Elegance and sophistication define this collection of flattering eyewear.

 MOSCOT is a New York City Institution renowned worldwide for its iconic eyewear — The MOSCOT Originals and MOSCOT Spirit Collections.
 MOSCOT infuses its unmistakably refined, downtown aesthetic with nearly 100 years of eyewear expertise and unparalleled craftsmanship to create its timeless eyewear.

 Quickly adapt from indoor to outdoor lighting in seconds.
 Living in the moment means not having the time to switch frames when going from different locations.
-Transitions ® lenses continuously change based on lighting, so you’ll never have swap glasses or suffer from strain headaches again.
+Designed in USA, Transitions® lenses continuously change based on lighting, so you’ll never have swap glasses or suffer from strain headaches again.